Chapter 10 Forecasting hierarchical or grouped time series

 Time series can often be naturally disaggregated by various attributes of interest.
 For example, the total number of bicycles sold by a cycling manufacturer can be disaggregated by product type such as road bikes, mountain bikes, children’s bikes and hybrids.
 Each of these can be disaggregated into finer categories.
 For example hybrid bikes can be divided into city, commuting, comfort, and trekking bikes; and so on.
 These categories are nested within the larger group categories, and so the collection of time series follow a hierarchical aggregation structure.
 Therefore we refer to these as “hierarchical time series”, the topic of Section 10.1.

-Our bicycle manufacturer may disaggregate sales by both product type and by geographical location.
-Then we have a more complicated aggregation structure where the product hierarchy and the geographical hierarchy can both be used together.
+Our bicycle manufacturer may disaggregate sales by both product type and by geographic location.
+Then we have a more complicated aggregation structure where the product hierarchy and the geographic hierarchy can both be used together.
 We usually refer to these as “grouped time series”, and discuss them in Section 10.2.

 It is common to produce disaggregated forecasts based on disaggregated time series, and we usually require the forecasts to add up in the same way as the data.
 For example, forecasts of regional sales should add up to give forecasts of state sales, which should in turn add up to give a forecast for the national sales.